MattShannon/hts-demo-en-US-cmudict-aridity/README.rst

 To set-up this directory:

+- if USEUTT is 0, ensure that the default festival voice produces utterance files which use the ``cmudict`` phoneme set
 - add appropriate text files in ``data/txt`` (if USEUTT is 0), Festival utterance files in ``data/utts`` (if USEUTT is 1) and raw audio files in ``data/raw`` for the corpus you wish to use during training (see above for details of the formats